How Long Should a CV Be? (With Examples)

 When to opt for a one-page CV

-Set sail and adopt this CV format if you find yourself in the early stages of your career, upon recent graduation, or during a transition to a new industry.
+Set sail and adopt this CV format if you are writing a CV for a first job, a recent graduate, or exploring a new industry.
 Whether you're a school leaver seeking to enter a professional world, an undergraduate, or looking for a career change, this CV length works especially well for landing entry-level roles when a job description asks for it.
-A one-page CV allows you to briefly present your education, work history, areas of expertise, and notable achievements without overloading it with unnecessary details.
+A one-page CV allows you to briefly present your education, work history, areas of expertise, strengths, and notable achievements without overloading it with unnecessary details.

 Pros: